alex-d-bondarev/pcsFilter/.github/ISSUE_TEMPLATE/feature_request.md

 _I experience the ... problem._

 **Describe the solution you'd like**
-_This is how I expect sfilter to fix my problem_
+_This is how I expect pcsFilter to fix my problem_

 **API**
 _I expect this <command/flag> to fix described problem_